-Status: Petitioner has already dedicated lands valued in excess of \$637,000 for construction of the Waipio Interchange and paid \$1.4 million to the State of Hawaii for improvements to Ka Uka Boulevard and the construction of HOV lanes between the Waiawa and Waipio Interchanges of the H-2 Freeway.
-To further comply with this condition and the Unilateral Agreements for Ordinance 98-01 and Ordinance 03-01, a plan for implementing transportation related improvements to mitigate the traffic impact at Ka Uka Boulevard and Waipio

-Interchange was submitted to DOT and DOT's written concurrence was received on September 8, 2005 (copy previously provided).
+Status: Lands have been dedicated at a value in excess of \$637,000 for construction of the Waipio Interchange and the prior Petitioner paid \$1.4 million to the State of Hawaii for improvements to Ka Uka Boulevard and the construction of HOV lanes between the Waiawa and Waipio Interchanges of the H-2 Freeway.
+To further comply with this condition and the Unilateral Agreements for Ordinance 98-01 and Ordinance 03-01, a plan for implementing transportation related improvements to mitigate traffic impacts at Ka Uka Boulevard and Waipio Interchange was submitted to DOT and DOT's written concurrence was received on September 8, 2005 (copy previously provided).